rotundasoftware/baseline/README.md

 # baseline

-baseline is a minimalist framework for organizing and executing domain-specific logic in memory, completely free of external dependencies.
+baseline is a minimalist framework to share domain-specific logic between the client and the server in full stack JavaScript applications.

-A baseline instance may be used in the browser to give applications an unprecedented ability to execute domain-specific logic in real time, and may also be used in the backend as the domain layer of a [onion style architecture](https://www.codeguru.com/csharp/understanding-onion-architecture/).
-The result is a simple, completely isomorphic JavaScript execution environment.
+Use baseline in the browser to enable client-side applications to execute domain-specific logic at blazing speeds, and in the backend as the domain layer of an [onion style architecture](https://www.codeguru.com/csharp/understanding-onion-architecture/).

-Interested in learning more?
-At [Rotunda Software](https://www.rotundasoftware.com/), baseline is a centerpiece of applications that support over a million users.
-We're actively looking for somebody to help explore this frontier and document our work.
-If that kind of adventure sounds appealing to you, please put your name in the hat by applying for an [open position](https://www.rotundasoftware.com/careers).
+Interested in pushing boundaries with isomorphic JavaScript?
+At Rotunda Software, baseline [is a centerpiece](https://www.rotundasoftware.com/blog/rotunda/baseline?r=1) of applications that support over a million users, and we're actively looking to join forces with like-minded adventurers.
+Please get in touc by taking a few minutes to apply for one of our [open position](https://www.rotundasoftware.com/careers).